kezhuguo/blog/Learn React from scratch on macOS.md

 nvm install-latest-npm
 ```

-Next, create the project by
+Next, cd to the desired directory and create the project by
 ```sh
 npx create-react-app my-app
 cd my-app